leny/pandri/README.md

     module.exports = class Pandri

-Private var that will stores the current content of the store.

-        _content = null

 ### store = new Pandri( name [, path [, callback ] ] )

 Create and return a **pandri store** object.